Dave Van Horne

-David Van Horne (born August 25, 1939) is a retired Major League Baseball announcer.
+David Van Horne (born August 25, 1939) is an American former Major League Baseball broadcaster whose big-league announcing career lasted for 53 seasons.
+He was honoured at the National Baseball Hall of Fame as winner of the Ford C. Frick Award in 2011.

-Van Horne had been the lead play-by-play announcer for the Miami Marlins Radio Network since 2001; prior to that, he spent 32 years of his broadcasting career with the Montreal Expos, 14 of those years partnered with Duke Snider.
+Van Horne was the lead play-by-play announcer for the Miami Marlins Radio Network from 2001 through 2021; prior to that, he spent 32 years of his broadcasting career with the Montreal Expos, 14 of those years partnered with Duke Snider.
+In 2003, he described games of the World Series-champion Florida Marlins.

-Early career
+Early life and education

 Van Horne attended and graduated from Wilson Area High School in Easton, Pennsylvania in 1957.
 Van Horne entered the drama department at the Richmond Professional Institute in Richmond, Virginia.

+Career

-While at the school he began hosting a Top 40 program at a local radio station, which led to his dropping out of school and starting a full-time broadcasting career in Roanoke, where he began calling high school football and basketball.
+While attending Richmond Professional Institute, he began hosting a Top 40 program at a local radio station, which led to his dropping out of school and starting a full-time broadcasting career in Roanoke, where he began calling high school football and basketball.
 This led in turn to Van Horne calling baseball for the Richmond Braves, the Class AAA affiliate of the Atlanta Braves, beginning in 1966.
 He was hired by the Montreal Expos for their inaugural season in 1969.

 Montreal Expos (1969–2000)

+Van Horne broadcast the Expos first home game on April 14, 1969, and their ninth game on April 17, when Bill Stoneman pitched a no-hitter against the Philadelphia Phillies.
+Across his tenure, he also got to call Willie Mays' 3,000th hit, Pete Rose's 4,000th hit, and two additional no-hitters (another by Stoneman in 1972, and Charlie Lea's in 1980).

 Van Horne is well known for his "El Presidente, El Perfecto!" call, made when Montreal Expos pitcher Dennis Martínez completed his perfect game against the Los Angeles Dodgers on July 28, 1991.
 With the Expos, his sign-in phrase "Thanks Duke and hi again, everybody.
 Glad to have you aboard for today's game...", and home run call "up, up and away" projected his enthusiasm and excitement.

 In 2000, as the Expos had not secured an English radio or television contract, Van Horne broadcast the season over the Internet.

 With the Expos broadcast situation still unsettled for the 2001 season, Van Horne left at the end of 2000 to broadcast for the Marlins.